bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 ----

-As received events arrive from the server, these vectors are created or updated and are available via ipyclient[devicename][vectorname]
+As data is received these vectors are created or updated and are available via ipyclient[devicename][vectorname]

 .. autoclass:: indipyclient.propertyvectors.SwitchVector
    :members: send_newSwitchVector